 NAEP measures the U.S. history knowledge and skills of students in grades 4, 8, and 12.
-According to the U.S. History Framework (1.22MB PDF) developed by the National Assessment Governing Board, the assessment should be organized around three components: Themes in U.S. History, Periods of U.S. History, and Ways of Knowing and Thinking about U.S. History.
+In 2018, NAEP administered the U.S. history assessment to students at grade 8.
+According to the U.S. History Framework (1.22 MB) developed by the National Assessment Governing Board, the assessment should be organized around three components: Themes in U.S. History, Periods of U.S. History, and Ways of Knowing and Thinking about U.S. History.

 Four historical themes are the core organizing structure of the framework.
 The themes were intended to cover all major branches of historical study.
 The themes are also used to define the subscales for reporting the U.S. history assessment results; in other words, one can compare the performance among different population groups on each of the themes.
 The themes are as follows: